 PRINTFEST 2018 is dedicated to the memory of Leonard Lehrer, renowned artist, educator, and longtime friend and supporter of IPCNY.
 Lehrer joined the IPCNY family in 1995 as a founding trustee and continued to offer his unwavering support to the medium and our mission until his passing in 2018.
 As a part of the founding board, Lehrer worked closely with founder Anne Coffin to develop IPCNY’s exhibition programming, establish our internship program, and launch the New Prints Touring Program with longstanding partnerships at Columbia College Chicago and the University of Texas at Austin.
 In addition to his involvement with IPCNY, Lehrer held many teaching positions throughout his career, serving as Founding Director of the School of Art at Arizona State University and Department Chair of the University of New Mexico and the University of Texas at San Antonio.
 Lehrer was honored with forty-eight solo exhibitions in his lifetime and his work is included in over one hundred public collections nationally and internationally including the Metropolitan Museum of Art and the Museum of Modern Art.
 In all of his administrative and educational roles, Lehrer made it a priority to further the exposure, access, and appreciation of printmaking.
 We honor him with this dedication because of his love and loyalty to IPCNY, printmaking, and education.

-PRINTFEST is supported in part by public funds from the New York City Department of Cultural Affairs in Partnership with the City Council, the New York State Council on the Arts with the support of Governor Andrew Cuomo & the New York State Legislature, as well as Speedball Art, Akua Inks, Arnhem 1618, the Areté Foundation, and the IFPDA Foundation.
+PRINTFEST is supported in part by public funds from the New York City Department of Cultural Affairs in Partnership with the City Council, the New York State Council on the Arts with the support of Governor Andrew Cuomo & the New York State Legislature, as well as Speedball Art, Akua Inks, Arnhem 1618, the Areté Foundation, the Greenwich Collection, Ltd., and the IFPDA Foundation.

 Media and in-kind Sponsors